Updated March 9, 2021

 - Nutritional Myopathies in Ruminants and Pigs | Merck Manual

 - Vitamin E/Selenium Deficiency | Iowa State University (Non-Compassionate Source)

 - Mulberry Heart Disease (Vitamin E Deficiency) (Non-Compassionate Source)

 There are many different types of worms that can affect pigs, but the most common include roundworms, whipworms, and nodular worms.
-Be sure to talk to your veterinarian about the common parasites in your area, best preventative strategies, and regular fecal testing and deworming protocols for your sanctuary.
+Be sure to talk to your veterinarian about the common parasites in your area, best preventative strategies, and regular fecal testing and The act of medicating an animal to reduce or eliminate internal parasites, either prophylactically or in response to illness. protocols for your sanctuary.
 Worms that can affect pigs include:

 Kidney Worms (Stephanurus dentatus)